box/box-python-sdk-gen/docs/trashed_web_links.md

   - Used as requestBody for the API call
 - query_params `CreateWebLinkByIdQueryParamsArg`
   - Used as queryParams for the API call
+- headers `CreateWebLinkByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns